Other Useful Features

 02:53 One more thing before I finish this video.
 You might have noticed that I’m working with legacy Python down here, Python 2.7.
 That is just because I’m on a different user and I don’t have Python 3 installed there.
 Usually I work with Python 3, so make sure that you work with modern Python.

-03:08 But if you have a couple of different versions of Python that you’re working with, you can simply change the interpreter here, by just clicking on there and giving the path to your editor, or just they’re going to pull up here.
+03:08 But if you have a couple of different versions of Python that you’re working with, you can simply change the interpreter here by just clicking on there and giving the path to your editor, or just they’re going to pop up here.
 You select it, press Enter, and then you’re working with that editor at that point.
 Okay!

-03:24 So, I hope you can see that Visual Studio Code is a great, lightweight, and very useful editor that allows you to do a lot of stuff and can be one of your best companions when starting a new coding journey.
+03:24 So, I hope you can see that Visual Studio Code is a great, lightweight, and very useful editor that allows you to do a lot of stuff and can be one of your best companions when starting on your coding journey.

 Become a Member to join the conversation.